-Why then does it bother us that thousands in Africa are dying of Ebola?
+Why then does it bother us that thousands in Africa are dying of HIV/AIDS?
 Or that people are starving in countries under corrupt, greedy governments?
 Why does it concern us that girls are being kidnapped into sex slavery, or that thousands are being slaughtered by ISIS?

 What happened to our understanding of "survival of the fittest?"
 The stronger winning over the weaker should be the norm.
 That should be acceptable to us.